edward-prosser/corda-docs/content/en/docs/cdl/cdl-to-code/using-path-constraints.md

 # Using Path Constraints

-As describe in the preceeding two sections, the classes for `Paths` and `PathConstraints` are all provided in the `ContractUtlis.kt` file, this means that the verifyPathConstraints() function is actually very simple to write.
+The classes for `Paths` and `PathConstraints` are all provided in the `ContractUtlis.kt` file, this means that the verifyPathConstraints() function is actually very simple to write:

-- First we use `ContractUtlis` to extract the Path from the transaction being verified.
+1. Use `ContractUtlis` to extract the Path from the transaction being verified.

-- Then we create `allowedPaths` which uses a when statement to map the input status to the PathConstraints that should be applied for that status.
+2. Create `allowedPaths` which uses a when statement to map the input status to the PathConstraints that should be applied for that status.

-- Finally, we have a single `requireThat` statement that passes the `txPath` and the `allowedPaths` to the `verifyPath()` helper function in `ContractUtils` that returns true if the path is allowed and false if it is not.
+3. You now have a single `requireThat` statement that passes the `txPath` and the `allowedPaths` to the `verifyPath()` helper function in `ContractUtils` that returns true if the path is allowed and false if it is not.

 ContractUtils.kt: